ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

     Deleted Networks:
     mongodb

 Still error.
 Hmmm.
-I am using a VPN on this machine.
-Don want to disable (`service openvpn stop`) it.
+I have just installed a VPN on this VM.
 Openvpn adds routes for `0.0.0.0/1` and `128.0.0.0/1` (the entire IP range), and docker can not find a range of IP addresses to create a private network.
+I do not want to disable (`service openvpn stop`) it.
 Thinking ...
+But for now I will just disable.
+Works like a charm now.

 ## Hello world Python